SharePoint/sp-dev-docs/docs/declarative-customization/view-formatting.md

 ## Detailed syntax reference

-### hideColumnHeader
+### rowFormatter

 Optional element.
-Specifies whether the column headers in the view are hidden or not.  *false* is the default behavior inside a list view.  *true* means that the view will not display column headers.
+Specifies a JSON object that describes a view format.
+The schema of this JSON object is identical to the schema of a column format.
+For details on this schema and its capabilities, see the [Column Format detailex syntax reference.](https://github.com/SharePoint/sp-dev-docs/blob/master/docs/declarative-customization/column-formatting.md#detailed-syntax-reference)

+#### Differences in behavior between the rowFormatter element and column formatting

+Despite sharing the same schema, there are some differences in behavior between elements inside a `rowFormatter` element and those same elements in a column formatting object.

+ * `@currentField` always resolves to the value of the Title field inside a `rowFormatter`.

+### additionalRowClass

+Optional element.
+Specifies a CSS class that is applied to the row.

+`additionalRowClass` only takes effect when there is no `rowFormatter` element specified.
+If a `rowFormatter` is specified, then `additionalRowClass` is ignored.

 ### hideSelection

 Optional element.
 Specifies whether the ability to select rows in the view is diabled or not.  *false* is the default behavior inside a list view.  *true* means that users will not be able to select list items.

+`hideSelection` only takes effect when there's a `rowFormatter` element specified.
+If no `rowFormatter` is specified, then `hideSelection` is ignored.

-### additionalRowClass
+### hideColumnHeader

 Optional element.
-Specifies a CSS class that is applied to the row.

-### rowFormatter

-Optional element.
-Specifies a JSON object that describes a view format.
-The schema of this JSON object is identical to the schema of a column format.
-For details on this schema and its capabilities, see the [Column Format detailex syntax reference.](https://github.com/SharePoint/sp-dev-docs/blob/master/docs/declarative-customization/column-formatting.md#detailed-syntax-reference)
+Specifies whether the column headers in the view are hidden or not.  *false* is the default behavior inside a list view.  *true* means that the view will not display column headers.